Danondso/mfdr/README.md

    - Copies found tracks to Apple Music's auto-add folder

 **Requirements for MusicBrainz mode:**
+- Your audio files must have AcoustID fingerprints in their metadata (pre-processed)
-- Install with: `pip install musicbrainzngs pyacoustid`
+- Install with: `pip install musicbrainzngs`
-- Optional: Get free AcoustID API key from https://acoustid.org/api-key
+- Optional but recommended: Get free AcoustID API key from https://acoustid.org/api-key

-- FFmpeg must be installed for fingerprinting
-- `--auto-add-dir PATH` - Override auto-add folder (rarely needed, auto-detected from XML)
+**Verbose Mode (`-v, --verbose`):**
+When enabled, provides detailed logging including:
+- Each album being analyzed with track counts
+- Specific missing track names or numbers
+- Files found during search with scores
+- Copy operations showing source and destination
+- File sizes of copied tracks
+- Summary statistics (total missing, cached lookups, files copied)

+**Auto-Add Directory:**
+The command automatically detects your Apple Music "Automatically Add to Music" folder from Library.xml.
+If it can't find it, you can specify it with `--auto-add-dir PATH`.
+Common locations:
+- `~/Music/Music/Media.localized/Automatically Add to Music.localized`
+- `~/Music/iTunes/iTunes Media/Automatically Add to iTunes.localized`

 ## Library Management